Ivica Jerak: The Croat who died as American hero

 Ivica Jerak also known as "Pizza" and "Croatian Sensation" during his Army days

-Ivica Jerak also known as “Pizza” and “Croatian Sensation” during his Army days (Photo: XY)
+Ivica Jerak, also known as “Pizza” and “Croatian Sensation” during his Army days (Photo: XY)

 Those unfamiliar with Jerak’s story in his native country may be surprised to see an inscription at a local school in his honor.
-The inscription, written in both Croatian and English, reads: “This playground and works are dedicated to the memory of Master Sergeant Ivica Jerak, son of Debeljak, a citizen of the United States who was killed in the line of duty.”
+The description, written in Croatian and English, reads: “This playground and works are dedicated to the memory of Master Sergeant Ivica Jerak, son of Debeljak, a citizen of the United States who was killed in the line of duty.”

 U.S. Military officials visiting Ivica Jerak's mother in 2012